 Veterans enrolling for the first time should obtain Veterans Affairs application forms from the Office of Student Records and Registration, Room 104, Main Building 312.567.6742.
 The university's Veterans Affairs representative processes subsequent enrollment certifications.
-For further information on veterans benefits, or to request an application, please visit www.iit.edu/registrar/.
-The veteran must also inform the Veterans Affairs representative of any change in credit hours within a term or of awarded a research or teaching assistantship are not eligible for the ALUMED benefit.
+For further information on veterans benefits, or to request an application, please visit www.enrollment.iit.edu and click on Registrar's Office.
+The veteran must also inform the Veterans Affairs representative of any change

-Alumni registering as new students in a Chicago-Kent degree program are not eligible.
-This benefit does not apply to short courses, special programs, research, thesis, and non-credit courses.
-Tuition discounts may not be applied retroactively.
+- Alumni awarded a research or teaching assistantship - Alumni registering as new students in a Chicago-Kent degree program - Alumni participating in short courses, special programs, research, thesis, internship, coop and noncredit courses - Alumni registered in undergraduate courses